 The why is unique for everyone.

 It may be useful to walk through my decision-making process, which has largely been influenced by Ray Dalio’s Principles.
 I want my life to be full of interesting experiences and this impacts my choices, especially big ones.
-I’d prefer to approach life as an endless set of projects instead of one continuous event.
-I never want to ask “how’d I end up here?” and be disappointed.
+I prefer to approach it as an endless set of projects instead of one continuous event.
+I never want to ask, “How did I end up here?” and be disappointed.
 When faced with a decision, it’s helpful to imagine you are 85 years old looking back on your life.
 Which choice would you regret least?
-Then there’s your answer.
+That is your answer.

 I believe in discipline; maybe even borderline masochism.
 I also like the idea of delayed gratification.
-I’ll give up one marshmallow now to get two later.
+I will give up one marshmallow now to get two later.
 This seemed to fit the bill.

 Burpees.
 Run 10 miles 5-6 days a week for 10 weeks.
 (You can skip the rest of this section.)

 In her New Yorker article on running, Kathyrn Shultz said, “the essence of the experience remains invisible.”
 She’s right.
-The Katy Trail, where I did all of my weekday runs, was a great place to reflect and listen to music—highly recommended if you can avoid the armed robberies.
+The Katy Trail, where I did all of my weekday runs, was a great place to reflect and listen to music — highly recommended if you can avoid the armed robberies.
 Most of my thoughts on runs are positive and it’s one of the most enjoyable parts of the day.
-The first 2 miles of any run are the worst for me but it gets better from there.
+The first two miles of any run are the worst for me.
+It gets better from there.